Meeting with the dietitian?

 Why is it important that patients consume enough calories?

-Why is it important that patients get enough protein in their diet?
+Why is it important that patients consume enough protein in his/her diet?